beejjorgensen/cs344_curriculum/week01/project-1.md

 You can take the output of one command and pipe it into another with the `|` symbol.

-Lots of commands can be strung together this was.
+Lots of commands can be strung together this way.
 For instance, we know ls -la will give us a long directory listing of all files as output, but what if there are so many that they scroll off the screen?